kippchicago/Data_Analysis/MAP/Code/R/MAP_Graphics_Examples_Main_Office.md

 ```

+___

+##Visualizations

-## How is each student doing relative to every other student
+### MAP Results by Students with Targets, or How is each student doing relative to every other student in her class?
 So now we move on to graphing, leaning heavily (completely?) on the [Hadley Wickham's `ggplot2`](http://www.http://ggplot2.org/) package.

 In order to list students by order of test scores, I need a function to add a column that adds a counter after they are sorted on a given column's values.
 Fortuitously, I've written this function---along with a number of other helper functions for this analysis---in an `R` script called (perhaps obviously) `MAP_helper_functions.R`, which is located in this directory of the GIT repo.